jacobandreas/writing/_posts/2012-06-25-in-which-we-eat-a-goat.md

 We burn our fingers, submerging them in still-bubbling cast-iron pots as we try to dip our bread.
-We muddy our soup bowls, polluting them with stray pieces of meat and albumen which drop from out unexpert fingers.
+We muddy our soup bowls, polluting them with stray pieces of meat and albumen which drop from our unexpert fingers.
 If there is a graceful way of eating rice with one's hands, we do not discover it---instead stuffing contorted fists full of oily grains directly into our mouths, tipping our heads back in a motion that shares something with a hungry chick accepting a